Cast Iron Pizza Bianca from Scratch

 Making the Dough

-1. Add just under 1 cup of warm water (100-110 degrees) to the bowl of your stand mixer or large mixing bowl
+1. Add just under 1 cup Warm Water (100-110 degrees) to the bowl of your stand mixer or a medium size mixing bowl

 2. Add olive oil and yeast to the water and let sit for 5 minutes